 Got it?
 Got that key firmly locked in your mind?
 No changies!

 If you said 'space bar'... you are wrong.

 If you said 'E'... nice try, but no. Again, wrong.

 Ready?
 Make sure you're sitting down.

-You're probably thinking "But that's okay, at least you can check them in game."
+You're probably thinking "But that's OK, at least you can check them in game."
 Nope!
 Only the Options screen you can access from the main menu offers any key information.
 In-game, you can only alter volume, vibration and subtitles.
-And the bit that really takes a shit into the chocolate ice-cream and hands players a spoon?
-One of the commands - the Run-Kick - isn't even configured.
+And the bit that really takes a shit in the chocolate ice-cream and hands you a spoon?
+One of the commands—the Run-Kick—isn't even configured.
 Even if it's comprehensively useless, the gap stares back from the screen like a sucking abyss of... uh... oh, what's the word I'm thinking of?
 Describes things that are not very good at all.
 You know.